-Any student who is determined, after an investigation, to have engaged in bullying, intimidation or harassment policy (7:20) will be subject to disciplinary consequences as provided in this handbook, including but not limited to, suspension and expulsion consistent with the school and district's discipline policy (7:190).
+Any student who is determined, after an investigation, to have engaged in bullying, intimidation or harassment will be subject to disciplinary consequences as provided in this handbook, including but not limited to, suspension and expulsion consistent with the school and district's discipline policy.
 Parents of students who have engaged in the above behavior will be notified.
 Any student making a knowingly false accusation regarding harassment may also be subject to disciplinary consequences.
+(School Board Policies 7:180, 7:20,7:190)

-Bus Transportation
+Bus Transportation & Rules

-Bus transportation is provided to all students who reside more than 1.5 miles from school or where walking conditions meet the hazardous conditions criteria set forth by the Illinois Department of Transportation.
+Bus transportation is provided to all students who reside more than 1 1/2 miles from school or where walking conditions meet the hazardous conditions criteria set forth by the Illinois Department of Transportation.